There are two critical steps for scientists to take before they can conduct research with New Zealand’s Antarctic Science Programme:

 Antarctica New Zealand awards postgraduate scholarships annually in order to support the next generation of Antarctic researchers.

-For more information, please contact Rebecca McLeod our Science Research Advisor.
+For more information, please contact Fiona Shanhun, our Acting Chief Scientific Advisor

 One of Antarctica New Zealand’s core functions is to support science in Antarctica by providing logistical support.
 The Government has acknowledged the significance of New Zealand’s Antarctic science programme by awarding an additional $16.7 million dollars over four years to support science in the 2016 Budget.